storm-platform/storm-client-invenio/INSTALL.rst

 Installation
 ============

-invenio-client is on PyPI so all you need is:
+storm-client-invenio is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install invenio-client
+   $ pip install storm-client-invenio